 1. Enter Household Details

-Choose your state and enter your household size.
+Choose your state or supported territory and enter your household size.
 If you live in Alaska, the calculator also asks for your area because benefit amounts can vary by location.

 2. Add Income and Expenses